Guidelines for submitting articles to Santa Rosalia Today

 Playa Carrión is a high occupancy urban beach in Los Alcázares

-The second most southerly of the seven beaches which extend for 7 kilometres in Los Alcázares is Playa Carrión, an urban Q for Quality beach with fine soft sand and several access points.
+The second most southerly of the beaches of Los Alcázares is Playa Carrión, an urban Q for Quality beach with fine soft sand and several access points.

-The beach extends 600m in length from Calle José de Fontes to Calle Telégrafos where the Los Alcázares monolith is located, erected to celebrate the independence of Los Alcázares from Torre Pacheco, and averages 20 metres in width, with fine, soft, grey sand.
-The monolith also marks the original boundary of the municipality, which was awarded its independence in October 1983.
+The beach extends 600m from Calle José de Fontes to Calle Telégrafos, where the Los Alcázares monolith is located (erected to celebrate the independence of Los Alcázares from Torre Pacheco and San Javier in 1983).
+It averages 20 metres in width, with fine, soft, grey sand.
+The monolith also marks the original boundary of the municipality.

-Playa Carrión has a high occupancy rate in summer due to the high urban density in this part of Los Alcázares, but is largely empty for the rest of the year as many of the visitors to Los Alcázares are summer holidaymakers from the major cities of Spain, as has been the case since the area grew popular as a destination in the mid-1960’s.
+Playa Carrión has a high occupancy rate in summer due to the urban density of this part of Los Alcázares, but is largely empty for the rest of the year - many visitors still come to the Mar Menor only in summer, as has been the case since the area first became popular.

-Los Alcázares boasts 7km of continuous promenade behind the beach, with bicycle parking provided for those wishing to leave the car at home and take advantage of the perfect level cycling conditions in the area.
+Los Alcázares boasts 7km of continuous promenade behind the beach, with cycle racks provided for those wishing to leave the car at home and take advantage of the flat terrain.
 The promenade is very popular with those who walk, cycle or run its entire length every day.

 Playa Carrión has been awarded a Q for Quality flag, attesting to the guaranteeing the quality of its facilities and services.
-During peak months the beach offers disabled parking, bicycle parking, toilets, beach bars, recycling containers, footbaths, amphibious bathing seats, bins, wooden walkways on the sand, promenade, first aid and rescue services, ramps and assisted bathing for those with disabilities by Cruz Roja personnel.
+During peak months the beach offers disabled parking, bicycle parking, toilets, beach bars, recycling containers, footbaths, amphibious bathing seats, bins, wooden walkways on the sand, promenade, first aid and rescue services, ramps and assisted bathing for those with disabilities.

 Many beaches are also protected by netting to exclude jellyfish.
-This creates safe bathing areas for families but also leads to a situation which can be life threatening, as the safety of the beaches results in many elderly bathers bathing alone.
-This in itself is not dangerous, but every year there are unnecessary deaths when bathers suffer a heart attack, stroke, faint or have a dizzy spell of some sort whilst bathing alone, slipping into the water without anybody else being aware that this has happened.
+This creates safe bathing areas for families but there is also a danger as the calm water means that many elderly bathers bathe alone.
+This in itself is not dangerous, but every year there are unnecessary fatalities when bathers suffer heart attacks, strokes, faints or dizzy spells, slipping into the water without anyone else being aware.

-The transition from hot beach to cold water can shock the body, causing dizziness or fainting, so it is advisable to splash the body with water to cool down before wading out into the Mar Menor or Mediterranean.
+The transition from hot beach to cold water can shock the body, causing dizziness or fainting, so it is advisable to splash the body with water to cool down before wading out!

 Other Los Alcázares Beaches